-Each of the three varicella vaccination regimens assessed will give rise to different organisational implications.
-A one-dose regimen will take place as part of the existing childhood immunisation programme and may result in the 12 month visit being prolonged by the addition of varicella vaccination.
-In addition to leveraging off the current 12 month immunisation visit, a two-dose short interval regimen will create a new immunisation visit at 15 months.
-This regimen will therefore require an additional GP visit, placing a burden on primary care as well as parents and guardians.
-A two-dose long interval regimen will leverage off the existing 12 month GP visit and the schools-based immunisation visit for four to five year olds, but in both instances may result in additional time required for vaccination.
+Each of the three varicella vaccination regimens assessed would give rise to different organisational implications.
+A one-dose regimen would take place as part of the existing childhood immunisation programme and may result in the immunisation visit at 12 months of age being prolonged by the addition of varicella vaccination.
+In addition to leveraging off the current immunisation visit scheduled at 12 months of age, a two-dose short interval regimen would create a new immunisation visit at age 15 months.
+This regimen would therefore require an additional GP visit, placing a burden on primary care as well as parents and guardians.
+A two-dose long interval regimen would leverage off the existing GP visit at age 12 months and the schools-based immunisation visit for four to five year olds, but in both instances may result in additional time required for vaccination.

-An information campaign for parents will be an important component of any change to the national immunisation schedule, to educate parents, allay any concerns regarding the safety or efficacy of the vaccine and enable informed consent.
+An information campaign for parents would be an important component of any change to the national immunisation schedule.
+The purpose of such a campaign would be to educate parents on potential complications from varicella and herpes zoster, allay any concerns regarding the safety or efficacy of the varicella vaccine and enable informed consent.
 To support such a public awareness communication campaign, consideration would also need to be given to an educational programme for GPs, pharmacists and front line nursing staff given their important role both in vaccine administration and as a trusted information source for other childhood vaccines as part of the immunisation programme.
+Such campaigns would also be crucial to safeguard the current primary childhood immunisation schedule from being negatively affected by the introduction of a new vaccine.